SkryptKiddie/skryptography/README.md

-# crypt
+# skryptography
 Basic cryptography tools in Python using the Fernet algorithm.
+Project name is a combination of SkryptKiddie and Cryptography.